luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

-Backup and restore **complete OrbitDB databases** to **Storacha/Filecoin** with perfect data integrity.
+Backup and restore **complete OrbitDB databases** to **Storacha/Filecoin** within browser and NodeJS.
 Right now a Storacha space contains one full backup.
-For another backup another space is needed!
+For another backup - another space is needed!

 ## Installation